 Estimates from the Canadian Study on Health and Aging (1991) suggest that 8% of all Canadians aged 65 and older meet the criteria for dementia, increasing to 34.5% for those 85 and older.
 A 2004 study projected that, in 2007, there would be 65,780 individuals with dementia in British Columbia, 44,130 of whom would have Alzheimer’s disease.

-In relation to cognitive impairment from any cause that has not been diagnosed as dementia, research indicates that the prevalence is 8% in individuals aged 65 to 74, increasing to 42% for those 85 and older.
+In relation to cognitive impairment from any cause that has not been diagnosed as dementia, research indicates that the prevalence is from 2% to 10% at age 65, and 2% to 25% by age 85*.

 The prevalence of both cognitive impairment (all causes – not dementia) and dementia increases with age.
-As shown in the table below, when combined, the prevalence of cognitive impairment and dementia is 12% in those 65 to 74 and more than 72% in those 85 and older.
+As shown in the table below, when combined, the prevalence of mild and major neurocognitive disorders is 3% to 12% at age 65 and 35% to 55% by age 85*.

 8 Source: Canadian Study of Health and Aging, 1991